humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-26-answering-baranovskiys-javascript-quiz.md

     }
     alert(a);

 Looking at this code should make the solution obvious.
-The variable `a` is declared first, and then the `if` statement says, &#8220;if `a` isn&#8217;t declared, then initialize `a` to have a value of 1.&#8221; Of course, this condition can never be true and so the variable a remains with its default value, `undefined`.
+The variable `a` is declared first, and then the `if` statement says, &#8220;if `a` isn't declared, then initialize `a` to have a value of 1.&#8221; Of course, this condition can never be true and so the variable a remains with its default value, `undefined`.

 ## Example #2